-- a.
+a.
 The field is a rectangle with an end zone at each end.
-An official regulation-sized field is 110x40 yards, with a playing field length of 70 yards and 20-yard end zones. - b.
-The playing field and surrounds should be essentially flat, free of obstructions and afford reasonable player safety. - c.
+An official regulation-sized field is 110x40 yards, with a playing field length of 70 yards and 20-yard end zones.

+b.
+The playing field and surrounds should be essentially flat, free of obstructions and afford reasonable player safety.

+c.
 The corners of the playing field proper and the end zones are marked by brightly colored, flexible cones.

-3. Number of Players
+3. Number of Players & Roster Size

 a.
 A team consists of seven players.
 Five players are required by game time to prevent a forfeit.
-(Co-Rec, one woman would need to be on the field at all time and minimum of 5 participants is required to avoid a forfeit.
+(Co-Rec, one woman would need to be on the field at all times and minimum of 5 participants is required to avoid a forfeit.
 If the Coed team does not have a woman playing they will have to play one person down.
 (Example, a team with 7 men and no women, they would have to play the game with only 6 players instead of 7).
+A total of twenty players are allowed per roster.